HandyStudy/cloud_sptheme/docs/index.rst

 The Cloud Sphinx Theme
 ===============================================

-.. rst-class:: dimmed

 This is release |release| of a small Python package named :mod:`cloud_sptheme`.
 It contains a `Sphinx <http://sphinx.pocoo.org/>`_ theme named "Cloud", and some related Sphinx extensions.
-Cloud and it's extensions are primarily oriented towards generating html documentation for Python libraries.
+Cloud and its extensions are primarily oriented towards generating html documentation for Python libraries.
-They provide numerous small enhancements to make the content html more interactive, improve the layout on mobile devices, and other enhancements.
+It provides numerous small enhancements to make the content html more interactive, improve the layout on mobile devices, and other enhancements.

 Contents